Compare

 Querying selected models in parallel.

-Most references name the Nile at ~6,650 km, though some recent studies argue the Amazon is actually longer.
+Most references name the Nile, though some studies argue the Amazon is longer.

 Officially the Nile.
-Some expeditions put the Amazon ahead — it depends on where you decide the river starts.
+Some expeditions put the Amazon ahead.
+It depends on the source.

 Why consens.io